jwulf/SwarmESB-Project/README.md

 A Project Build Structure for SwarmESB

-* Maintain a separation of concern between the upstream SwarmESB project and your custom code.
+* Track the upstream SwarmESB project and cherry pick changes / releases while you develop.
-* Track upstream changes easily.
-* Keep your custom code in a separate repository if you need it private.
+* Keep your custom code in a private repo (if you want).
-* Maintain separation between "the code you write" and "the code you run" - good for testing and release engineering.
+* Separate "the code you write" and "the code you run".

 When cloning this project, use the ```--recursive``` switch to get the submodules.
 That is: